With different pathways leading to Australian permanent citizenship, this post will explore why partner visas are so popular.

 In 2016-17 there were 47,825 partner visas issued and there were 39,799 issued in 2017-18.
-As of June 2017, there was another batch comprised of 79,027 partner applications that were lined up for processing.
+As of June 2017, there was f 79,027 partner applications that were lined up for processing.
 The total number for both issued and applications being in the process can be compared to the total number of marriages in Australia in 2017 which was 112,000.

 There are so many ways you can sponsor a partner.
 These are if once you turn 18 years old, even if you are unemployed or on a welfare benefit and even still living at home.
-Former migrants who hold a permanent residence visa even if granted very recently, such as in 2019 can also sponsor.
+Former migrants who hold a permanent residence visa even if granted very recently can also sponsor.

 As of June 2018, there were 1.4 million persons in Australia on temporary visas (not including New Zealanders) and around 673,000 are overseas students.